 There will be substantial conversion and fit-out costs.
 The interior must be safe for residents and accessible for wheelchairs, and meet a long list of regulations.
 Provision for fire escapes, for example, will need to be even more rigorous than those for hotels.

 Contact us to find out more about funding for fitting out a care home business

 You may need a range of equipment for your care home.
 A catering kitchen may be essential, and you may need specialist items such as lifts for residents who are losing mobility.
 Asset Finance can help make the equipment you need more affordable, by spreading the costs over time.

 With Asset Finance, the funds you need are secured on the asset itself.
 This means that if you were unable to make the repayments the lender would simply repossess the asset.
 It can also reduce the cost of the finance, as lower risk to the lender usually means lower interest rates to you.

-Contract hire may be the most appropriate form of asset finance for your business vehicles.
-With business contract hire, monthly charges are based on the purchase value less the estimated value of the vehicle at the end of the agreement.
+Contract Hire may be the most appropriate form of Asset Finance for your business vehicles.
+With business Contract Hire, monthly charges are based on the purchase value less the estimated value of the vehicle at the end of the agreement.

 Buying an existing care business

 Buying an existing established care home could offer immediate returns, although you should be certain that the business is truly viable, and meets all the necessary regulations.